LastPatriot/altschool-semester2-assignment/README.md

-# SERVER PROVISIONING AND WEBSERVER DEPLOYMENT - Opeyemi Oluwadare
+# SERVER PROVISIONING AND WEB SERVER DEPLOYMENT - Opeyemi Oluwadare

 This project involves setting up a server and deploying a dynamic webpage.
 Key elements include configuring a reverse proxy to efficiently route requests and implementing SSL/TLS encryption to secure data transmission.